SublimeText/AdvancedNewFile/README.md

 * In the Command Palette, enter `Package Control: Install Package`
 * Search for `AdvancedNewFile`
-* In the Command Palette, enter `Package Control :Enable Package` -> select AdvancedNewFile

 ### Manual
 Clone or copy this repository into the packages directory.
-By default, they are located at:
+You will need to rename the folder to `AdvancedNewFile` if using this method.
+By default, the Package directory is located at:

 * OS X: ~/Library/Application Support/Sublime Text 2/Packages/
 * Windows: %APPDATA%/Roaming/Sublime Text 2/Packages/